Email best practices

 1. Pay close attention to length

-A shorter subject line may be more likely to catch the reader’s attention, but it still has to be reflective of the content inside.
+A shorter subject line may be more likely to catch the reader’s attention, but it still must be reflective of the content inside.

 You should be aware of each email client’s subject line preview length.
 For example, Gmail only shows the first 70 characters, where Hotmail / Live and Yahoo Mail show 60 and 46 characters respectively.
 Do some research on different mobile clients to find out the current limits.